 Emergency Dentist Boulder County

-Our staff in Lafayette, Colorado is committed to helping patients through a toothache emergency.
+Our staff in Lafayette, Colorado is committed to helping patients who are experiencing teeth pain through a toothache emergency.
 No one plans for a dental emergency!
 Dental emergencies can happen at any time, anywhere, and they often come with severe tooth pain.
 Even then, we are here to help you feel at ease.

 Sometimes it can be hard to tell if you or a loved one needs to see a dentist right away.
 You’re always welcome to call, but this list of dental emergencies may help you